heroku/heroku-buildpack-xvfb-google-chrome/README.md

 ## Shims and Command Line Flags

-This buildpack installs shims that always add `--headless`, `--disable-gpu`, and `--no-sandbox` to any `google-chrome` command  as they are required for Chrome to run on a Heroku dyno.
+This buildpack installs shims that always add `--disable-gpu` and `--no-sandbox` to any `google-chrome` command  as they are required for Chrome to run on a Heroku dyno.